dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_session_guide.md

 * Try connecting to the database and opening a new sql script
 * Type `SELECT CURRENT_USER;` and then press `Ctrl-Enter` to run it
-* Did you get back your andrew id?
+* Did you get back your jhu id?
     - If so, you're all set!
 Put a green post-it on the back of your monitor!
     - If not, put a red post-it on the back of your monitor and we'll help you out.